« Olsen Twin Fashion From Munchkin to Modern | Main | Where Childhood Went »

 Papyruus Papyrus is all over the place; I've seen it in the IM profiles of many kinds of people, usually guys.
 I think the goal with Papyrus is to look kind of scholarly, but let's be honest: you're not using AIM to network with other Nobel winners.

-Common abusers: College-aged guys who want a font that's not boring but also not, you know, all gay and cursive and shit.
+Common abusers: College-aged guys who want a font that's not boring but also not, you know, all cursive and shit.

 Probable famous user: Brad Pitt